Israel besieges two more Gaza hospitals, demands evacuations, Palestinians say | Law-Order

 Israel besieges two more Gaza hospitals, demands evacuations, Palestinians say

-Hames and medical staff deny this.
 The Palestinian Red Crescent said one of its staff was killed when Israeli tanks suddenly pushed back into areas around Al-Amal and Nasser hospitals in the southern city of Khan Younis, amid heavy bombardment and gunfire.
+Israeli forces began operating around Al-Amal, the military said, following "precise intelligence ...

 Israeli forces besieged two more Gaza hospitals on Sunday, pinning down medical teams under heavy gunfire, the Palestinian Red Crescent said, and Israel said it had captured 480 militants in continued clashes at Gaza's main Al Shifa hospital.
-Israeli forces say hospitals in the Palestinian enclave where war has been raging for over five months have frequently been used as strongholds of Hamas militants harbouring bases and weapons.
-Hames and medical staff deny this.
+Israel says hospitals in the Palestinian enclave, where war has been raging for over five months, are used by Hamas militants as bases.
+It has released videos and pictures supporting the claim.

 The Hamas-run government media office said Israeli forces had killed five Palestinian doctors during their seven-day-old swoop on Al Shifa.
 The Israeli military did not immediately respond to a request for comment on that report.
 It said earlier that it had killed over 170 gunmen in the raid, which the Palestinian Health Ministry said had also caused the deaths of five patients.

 Reuters has been unable to access Gaza's contested hospital areas and verify accounts by either side.
-Khan Younis residents said Israeli forces had also advanced and formed a cordon around Nasser Hospital in western Khan Younis under cover of heavy fire from the air and ground.
+Khan Younis residents said Israeli forces had also advanced and formed a cordon around Nasser Hospital in the city's west under cover of heavy air and ground fire.

-The war was triggered when Hamas-led Islamist militants broke through the border fence into southern Israel in a shock rampage on Oct.
+Israel launched the offensive after Hamas-led Islamist militants attacked its south on Oct.
 7, killing 1,200 people and taking 253 hostages back to Gaza, according to Israeli tallies.
-Concerted mediation by Qatar and Egypt, backed by the United States has so far failed to secure a Hamas-Israel ceasefire, prisoner releases and unfettered aid to Gaza civilians facing famine, with each sides sticking to core demands.
+U.S.-backed mediation by Qatar and Egypt has so far failed to secure a Hamas-Israel ceasefire, prisoner releases and unfettered aid to Gaza civilians facing famine, with each side sticking to core demands.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)